The Retirement Quotes Café

-Retirement Quotes and Retirement Sayings
+Quotes and Sayings

 [Pursuit of] Happiness in Retirement

-and in Life in General
+and In Life

 Happiness no longer seems like an unobtainable goal — it can reside in a superb cup of coffee.